esch3r/PersonalWebsite-/README.md

 E.g. http://d.umn.edu/~machl005

-* Protocal: http  is the protocal for this address which means
+* Protocal: http is a portocol which the packets are transmitted from in this case, port 80 is used.
 * Domain :  d.umn.edu is the domain part of the address which hosts the webpage.
 * Path:    /~machl005  is the directory path in this case its to a home indicated by the tilde ~ to a paricular user.

 ![File Permissions](FileZilla.PNG)

 Looking at the fields that need to be filled out in FileZilla you can see how the anatomy of a website, the login, and the directory are all interlinked.
+When loggining in and uploading the folder consistenting of all the interlinked files for the website port 22 is used corresponding to the use of the SFTP protocol.

 ### Construct the HTML page .html file
 The common main setup of tags you wiil need for any website is what is seen below.